 For many reasons this comment has stuck with me most in the aftermath of George Zimmerman’s aquital in Trayvon Martin’s death: “Michael Vick got two and a half years for dog fighting.
 George Zimmerman gets nothing for his part in the death of Trayvon Martin.”
 Many people have said something like this, and many more have said America’s justice system needs to be reformed.
 But how?
 Given the very nature of law—as currently conceived—it would take a sea change of monumental proportions, and law cannot ultimately save us anyway.

 What occupies much of the legal process is determining what can be “set aside”—what parts of the real life situation one can, or must, weigh more lightly or ignore all together.
 Paradoxically, then, law often adjudicates a version of life that sometimes only faintly resembles the original situation.
 It does so to retain some measure of “objectivity” or “neutrality”—something even the hard sciences have questioned profoundly for over a century.
-And when it comes to law, many question this “neutrality” as well.
+When it comes to law, many question this “neutrality” as well.
 Who seriously believes, for example, that politics and ideology play no part in the Supreme Court, where we regularly speak of conservative vs. liberal?
 Of course, each side—especially the conservative side—believes it’s being objective while the other side isn’t.

 It was easier to convict Michael Vick simply because it was easier to actually set “race aside” in his case.
 It wasn’t that easy in Trayvon Martin’s.
 Most Americans have gone along with the legal decision, however, because putting “race aside” is perhaps the deepest wish of the American people.
 I have said many times that Americans would rather talk about anything but race—anything. ”Do you have to bring race into everything?” is our favorite, dismissive question.
 Sometimes the question makes sense, though in the U.S. it never makes complete sense because, as many have said, racism is our original sin, something woven into—not just stamped on to—the fabric of our national being from the time of the Pilgrims.